Last updated on July 15th, 2019

-Thayir sadam, daddojanam, mosaruanna, bagala bath are the south Indian names for curd rice or yogurt rice.
+Thayir sadam, daddojanam, mosaruanna, bagala bath are the south Indian names for yogurt rice.
 Slightly mashed steamed rice, mixed with yogurt tastes just delicious tempered or not.
 While it tastes wonderful with any pickle, kids would devour this rice potato fry and so do I.

 It is a good idea to make curd rice when you have leftover rice.
 In fact it is one of the best leftover rice recipes to make with minimum effort.
 Tempering is not a must in this recipe.
 You can just mix cooled rice, curd, salt and add some peeled shallots and chopped green chilies.
 This is one more quick version of thayir sadam we often make.